 When AM functions as an OAuth 2.0 client, it provides a session after successfully authenticating the resource owner and obtaining authorization.
 The client can then access resources protected by agents.

-Because the OAuth 2.0 client functionality is implemented as an AM authentication node, you do not need to deploy your own resource server implementation when using AM as an OAuth 2.0 client.
+Because the OAuth 2.0 client functionality is implemented as an AM authentication module or node, you do not need to deploy your own resource server implementation when using AM as an OAuth 2.0 client.
 Use web or Java agents or IG to protect resources.

 For more information about configuring AM as an OAuth 2.0 client, refer to Social authentication.